stelar7/stelang/spec/control.md

 ### Special keywords after FOR and WHILE
 ```
 // then {}
-Always ran after the end of the loop
+Always ran after the end of the loop, and has access to the parameters defined inside the loop
 ```